 Effective benchmarking requires common definitions and processes.
 Like a shared language, organizations need to make apples-to-apples comparisons to obtain accurate benchmarks and metrics.
-They can use the original Process Classification FrameworkSM (PCF)as a common language and open standard to allow organizations to see and discuss their activities from an industry-neutral viewpoint.
-There is also an XLS version.
+The original Process Classification Framework® (PCF) provides a common language and open standard that allows organizations to see and discuss their activities from an industry-neutral viewpoint.

 While cross-industry content is valuable, APQC recognizes that for some industries it is more difficult to apply, and nuances in processes may occur by industry.
 As a result, APQC maintains a number of industry-specific frameworks to enable faster, more relevant use and comparisons.
 IBM provided the subject matter expertise and intellectual property to develop and donate these industry PCFs in support of open standards.